f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

 **Allow for lab start up time**

 Log into UDF and start up the lab environment.
-Given the resource intensity of this lab, it can take a few minutes for the lab VMs to start up to completion.
-This will ensure your lab environment is ready for use by the time you reach Module 2.
+Given all of the components of this lab, it can take a few minutes for the entire environment to complete startup.
+Booting up your lab right away will ensure the environment is ready for use by the time you reach Module 2.

 **Components of lab**

-There are three VMs used in this lab.
+There are three VMs used in this lab as well as an AWS environment provisioned with your lab.

 =============== ====================================================================================================
 **Jumphost**    Runs VSCode, which provides a web interface to edit the configuration files for AI Gateway